 The 3 most-common SAM mistakes

-The most-common mistakes made by organizations attempting to implement a SAM program can be boiled down to the following three points:
+The most-common mistakes made by organizations attempting to implement a software asset management program can be boiled down to the following three points:

 - Setting unrealistic expectations when planning or maturing one’s SAM program.

 - Not identifying a roadmap (i.e. a phased approach) with a clear and prioritized list of requirements.

 - Not performing the proper due diligence with SAM vendors to fully understand what’s achievable out-of-the-box (OOTB) versus what requires customization and/or professional services/consulting.
 The latter of course has a significant impact on cost.

 Any one of these three common mistakes can delay, or even kill, a SAM project.

 Please indulge me for just one minute with an analogy based on a true story.
 The names have been changed to protect the innocent.